 Changes in costs that should be expected

-The Australian Bureau of Statistics provides detail on changes on the cost of living through its Consumer Price Index (CPI).
-While historic details are not representative of future costs, you should assume that some costs will increase during your stay in Australia.
+The Australian Bureau of Statistics provides detail on changes in the cost of living through its Consumer Price Index (CPI).
+While historical details are not representative of future costs, you should assume that some costs will increase during your stay in Australia.

-Exchange rates between the Australian dollar and your home country are likely to vary during your study period and you should assume some variability in exchange rates and exchange rate charges by financial institutions.
+Exchange rates between the Australian dollar and your home country are likely to vary during your study period.
+You should assume some variability in exchange rates and exchange rate charges by financial institutions.

 Students with families